Academic Alacrity

 Preaching Purity

-That’s not a ground breaking question, but when the faucet fails, it’s one you’ll be glad you asked yourself.
+That’s not a groundbreaking question – but when the faucet fails, it’s one you’ll be glad you asked yourself.

-Water, water, everywhere and not a drop to drink.
-Thinking of that statement, most of us conjure up an image of floating hopelessly in a lost ocean raft, or the perils that early explores faced as they sailed for parts unknown.
+“Water, water, everywhere and not a drop to drink.”
+Most of us hear that and picture floating helplessly on a lost ocean raft, or imagine the perils faced by early explorers as they sailed into parts unknown.

-Consider this simple challenge from Dr. Arthur T Bradley‘s Handbook to Practical Disaster Preparedness For The Family.
-Bradley, A. T. (2012).
-Handbook to practical disaster preparedness for the family.
-Lexington, KY: Arthur T. Bradley.
-3-22
+Consider this simple challenge from Dr. Arthur T. Bradley’s Handbook to Practical Disaster Preparedness for the Family:

-Heavy rains have flooded the nearby water treatment facility, introducing two dangerous pathogens (Giardia and Shigella) into the water supply.
+“Heavy rains have flooded the nearby water treatment facility, introducing two dangerous pathogens (Giardia and Shigella) into the water supply.
 Local authorities have issued an order to use bottled water and boil tap water.
 The rains are expected to continue for the next five days.
-How you provide clean drinking water for your family?
-Do you understand the risks these pathogens pose?
+How will you provide clean drinking water for your family?
+Do you understand the risks these pathogens pose?”
+(Bradley, 2012, pp. 3–22)

-Unless treated with a water preserver, it must be poured out and refilled about every six months.
+“Unless treated with a water preserver, it must be poured out and refilled about every six months” (Bradley, 2012, p.
+3–23).

-Regardless of your approach, one thing holds true.
+“Regardless of your approach, one thing holds true.
 If disaster is imminent, store as much water as possible.
 If you don’t have enough water containers, fill bathtubs, buckets, pots, barrels, and anything else you have available.
-Remember water is not only used for drinking and cooking, but also hygiene and sanitation.
+Remember water is not only used for drinking and cooking, but also hygiene and sanitation” (Bradley, 2012).

 Author: Damon Caskey